 Finding a large enough piece to accommodate your desired size could require some resourcefulness.
 Check with local stores; a BJ’s employee was just about to break some down when I spotted him.

-Determine the overall size, largely based on where you will place your wings, and sketch out a form.
-I used the angel wing platter from my children to help me with the general shape.
-There’s a similar DIY angel wings project on Crafty Butt’s blog, where she stains her wings to look like wood, with terrific results.
+Determine the overall size based on where you will place your wings, and sketch out a form.
+I used the angel wing platter from my kids to help me with the general shape.

 To determine the size of your individual feathers, you might wish to first draw a rough idea of what you envision them to look like on the wing.
 I ended up using several sizes.
 The very top layer is the smallest.
 The bottom portion has slender, longer feathers.

-I placed all the feathers on one of the wings with tape before gluing them with a hot glue gun.
-This way I could easily make numerous adjustments.
+I placed all the feathers on one wing with tape before gluing them with a hot glue gun.
+This way I could make numerous adjustments.
 I began layering the feathers on the outer part of the wing and worked inwards.
 The most difficult part here is in making the second wing reflect the first.

 Once the feathers are secure, I mixed up a batch of paper mache using one part flour and five parts water.
 First mix one cup flour with one cup of water.
 Boil the remaining four cups of water and add the flour mixture.
 Stir for 2-3 minutes.